* This is the Consumer Version. *

 Optical coherence tomography (OCT) provides high-resolution images of structures at the back of the eye, such as the retina, choroid, and vitreous humor.
 OCT can be used to identify swelling of the retina.
 OCT is similar to ultrasonography but uses light instead of sound.
 Doctors use OCT to view disorders of the retina, including macular degeneration, disorders that can cause new blood vessels to develop in the eye, and glaucoma.

-These imaging techniques (also Computed Tomography and Magnetic Resonance Imaging) can be used to provide detailed information about the structures inside the eye and the bony structure that surrounds the eye (the orbit).
+These imaging techniques (also Computed Tomography (CT) and Magnetic Resonance Imaging (MRI)) can be used to provide detailed information about the structures inside the eye and the bony structure that surrounds the eye (the orbit).
 These techniques are used to evaluate eye injuries, particularly if doctors suspect a foreign object is in the eye, tumors of the orbit and optic nerve, and optic neuritis.

 * This is the Consumer Version. *